37.3

 About Skagit County, Washington

-Skagit County exceeds national baseline
+Skagit County below the national median

 Score breakdown